 Training and further business supports are also provided by Local Enterprise Offices, and businesses that have already received a Trading Online Voucher can now apply for a second voucher, where upgrades are required.
 See below for more details.

 - Enterprise eCommerce Grant up to €40,000

-Enterprise eCommerce Grant available to a max of €40,000 or 80% of project costs, minimum of €10,000.
-This is for any Irish-owned retail enterprise with 10 or more employees before 29th February 2020, with a retail outlet and with an existing online presence of some sort.
+Enterprise eCommerce Grant was available to a max of €40,000 or 80% of project costs, minimum of €10,000.
+This was for any Irish-owned retail enterprise with 10 or more employees before 29th February 2020, with a retail outlet and with an existing online presence of some sort.
 See below for more details.

 The new Business Continuity Voucher, available through Local Enterprise Offices, is designed for businesses across every sector that employ up to 50 people.

-If your application is successful, a qualified expert will be selected by your Local Enterprise Office to work with you on your business continuity plans.
+If your application was successful, a qualified expert will be selected by your Local Enterprise Office to work with you on your business continuity plans.
 The value of this service is up to a maximum of €2,500.

 Oisin Geoghegan of LEO said “For a huge number of small businesses, survival is the over-riding objective at this time so making the right decisions is crucial.
 There is where the new Business Continuity Voucher can help.
 The kind of areas that the voucher will help will vary, depending on the needs of each business, but it will include very important measures such as preparing a business case for application to emergency funding, developing a business continuity plan, reducing variable costs, reviewing and exploring supply chain financing options, implementing remote working processes or procedures, and leveraging expertise in HR and ICT.”

 To apply for a Business Continuity Voucher, please DOWNLOAD the application form (see links below) and SAVE IT to your desktop, laptop or tablet computer.